UrbsLab/heros/README.md

 ***
 <a id="item-eight"></a>
 ## Futher Documentation:
-Further code documentation regarding the scikit-heros API is under development
+Further code documentation regarding the HEROS API is under development

 ***
 <a id="item-nine"></a>
 ## Contact
-Please email Ryan.Urbanowicz@cshs.org for any inquiries related to scikit-heros.
+Please email Ryan.Urbanowicz@cshs.org for any inquiries related to HEROS.

+Commercial entities or for commercial use of the Software: please contact CSTechTransfer@cshs.org for licensing opportunities.

 ***